-- Actively participate at School and/or Faculty meetings and with guidance, contribute to planning activities or committee work to support capacity-building in the School/discipline. - Effective training of research support staff where required - Participate in community and professional activities related to the relevant disciplinary area - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity
+- Actively participate at School and/or Faculty meetings and with guidance, contribute to planning activities or committee work to support capacity-building in the School/discipline. - Identify sources of funding to support individual or collaborative projects, relating to research and engagement practice in the discipline. - Attend to administrative functions primarily connected with the staff member's area of research and for the research group.

-Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.
+- Participate in community and professional activities related to the relevant disciplinary area. - Actively participate in the communication and dissemination of research. - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.